greyversarex/ZPO/replit.md

 ## Overview

 This is a multi-page website for the State Enterprise Prosthetic and Orthopedic Plant of Dushanbe, Tajikistan.
 The application provides information about prosthetic and orthopedic services, products, patient eligibility, and contact information.
-All content is displayed in Tajik (Cyrillic script) to serve the local population, featuring a modern medical aesthetic that balances governmental professionalism with patient-focused warmth.
+The site supports three languages: Tajik (TJ - default), Russian (RU), and English (EN).
+It features a modern medical aesthetic that balances governmental professionalism with patient-focused warmth.

 The application serves as a digital gateway for disabled citizens to learn about free rehabilitation services, understand their rights under government resolution No. 604, and access information about the plant's four regional branches across Tajikistan.